eper-io/jetstreamdb/README.md

 It is a good idea that vendors use different distributions of Linux or Windows to harden the system.

+## Reliability

+There is a design choice of returning buffers only when they are gathered.
+This adds some latency and some low latency implementations requiring memory may suffer.

+Our opinion is that memory already increases some applications 60x.
+(Reference: Kove) Some latency can be solved by using smaller buffers and changing some application logic to use bursts.

+Reliability may suffer if we start streaming and propagate hardware errors to the client with truncated blocks.
+These systems are designed to run on massive datacenters with tens of thousands of components.
+If hardware errors are not propagated, their impact will not become quadratic or exponential by cluster size.

+This is the reason why we do not implement any retry logic either.
+Any retry logic may degrade the latency and performance by a magnitude.
+The jitter allowed by retry logic could be leveraged by malware to spare time to redirect the second calls of simulated errors.
+Such jittery retry logic may allow suffering some users from slow responses, while others get priority by malware and simulated errors.

+We rather propagate even sporadic errors to the users, so that they notice, raise their concern and get the issue resolved before it escalates.
+Our goal is zero percent packet loss.

 ## Consistency

 Jetstream Database uses an economic approach to consistency.